Yamato Models by Bandai

 15. Gamilon Destroyer

-16. Dark Star Nebula Battleship
+16. Dark Nebula Empire Battleship

 Above: catalog pages for both waves of Star Blazers kits offered by Twentieth Century Imports.
 Below: a display box for the mini-kits and an order form circa January 1, 1985.
 Click here to see all four documents at a larger size.
 (Note: Twentieth Century Imports is unfortunately no longer in business, so any attempt to contact them will likely end in disappointment.)